PeytonCast/managers-manager/README.md

   <!--INSTALLATION INSTRUCTIONS-->
    ### [Installation Instructions](install)
   To install clone this repo to your computer then open in vs code.
 Once there make sure node.js is installed.
-  Next, open the vs code terminal and run "npm i" and that will install inquirer.

   <!--USAGE-->
    ### [Usage](usage)